DataBiosphere/data-portal/content/guides/userguides/quick-start-guide.md

 ## Finding Data

-The **Explore** section of the Data Portal provides an interactive data browser.
-You can design a unique cohort, or data subset, by selecting various facets in the Browser's Donor, Tissue Type, Specimen, Method, and Files sections.
+The **Datasets** section of the Data Portal provides an interactive Data Explorer.
+You can design a unique cohort, or data subset, by selecting various facets in the Data Explorer's Filters on the left side of the page.

-The Specimen's tab shows you how many specimens have been selected.
-It also gives an estimate of the size of the data set if the entire list were downloaded.
+The Samples tab shows you have many samples have been selected, while the Files tab shows you how many files have been selected.

 ## Preparing Data for Export

-After you identify a cohort of interest, you download the raw data, analysis files, and metadata by clicking the blue **Export Selected Data** icon on the right of the page.
+After you identify a cohort of interest, you can download the raw data, analysis files, and metadata by clicking **Export** on the top right of the page.

 <figure-styles>